MaddyGuthridge/Universal-Controller-Script/docs/contributing/controlmatcher.md

 * `addSubMatcher(self, matcher: IControlMatcher)`: If a small amount of complexity is required with control matching, the basic matcher may not be sufficiently powerful.
 This function can be used to add another IControlMatcher to act as a component of this matcher.
+An example of this can be seen in the implementation of the jog wheel on the M-Audio Hammer 88 Pro, where the sub-matcher is used to make events map to a different type of jog wheel depending on whether the encoder is pressed down or not.